- What We Do

 - Donate to POST

 It’s prime time for exploring POST-protected open spaces.
-But if you’re new to hiking, it can be difficult to know what to pack.
-Before you walk out the door, here are the essentials you’ll want for your next open space adventure:
+Before you walk out the door, here are the essentials you’ll want for your next outdoor adventure:

 1. Water: Many local trailheads don’t have water available, so you’re going to want to fill up before you leave the house.
 Two liters should be plenty for most hikes.